aws-samples/amazon-emr-with-delta-lake/README.md

     }
     </pre>

-  * :warning: **YOU NEED** to configure `spark.jar.packages` according to the Delta version that matches your Spark version.
+  > :warning: **YOU NEED** to configure `spark.jar.packages` according to the Delta version that matches your Spark version.

+  > :information_source: For more details on `spark.jar.packages`, see [Apache Spark Configuration - Application Properties](https://spark.apache.org/docs/latest/configuration.html#application-properties)

-  * For more details, check [[1] Set up Apache Spark with Delta Lake](https://docs.delta.io/latest/quick-start.html#set-up-apache-spark-with-delta-lake), [[2] Use a Delta Lake cluster with Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/Deltausing-cluster-spark.html).
+  > See also [[1] Set up Apache Spark with Delta Lake](https://docs.delta.io/latest/quick-start.html#set-up-apache-spark-with-delta-lake), [[2] Use a Delta Lake cluster with Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/Deltausing-cluster-spark.html).

 ## Compatibility with Apache Spark